isw-kudos/kudos-docs/docs/boards/msgraph/teams-on-prem.md

 ## How To Use

-For a full guide on using Kudos Boards in Microsoft Teams, please see [our documentation](/boards/msgraph/teams/).
+For a full guide on using Huddo Boards in Microsoft Teams, please see [our documentation](/boards/msgraph/teams/).